 COVID-19 continues punching the nuts of offline and online merchants.
-If you don’t sell coronavirus-related products, you are in deep sh*t.
-The question is, what to do to get out of this?
+If you don’t sell coronavirus-related products, you are in a bad spot.
+The question is, what to do to save business?
 Ironically, the best option for merchants during the pandemic is to put money in online stores ASAP.

 Why do you need to put money into technology when the finances are so tight?
 The answer is that the cost of your investments is lower than it would be in good times.
 If people buy less, there’s no need to maintain your operations at max capacity.
 In the circumstances, you have more budget to fund in your online store development without damping sales.

 Recently, we have received 3 requests for Magento | Adobe Commerce Migration

 The reason is that these merchants didn’t have time and resources for a smooth migration before the breakout of the pandemic.
 Today I’ll share with you one of the cases and what we’ve already done.

 A rule of thumb: carry out online store migration during off-peak time.
 The reason is that migration requires time resources.
 You need a lot of time to train your staff to use Magento | Adobe Commerce, audit and revise the store’s data, and decide which functionality to transfer.
 In the circumstances, it’s the best time to make a shift to Magento | Adobe Commerce.

 As usual, we’ve started the migration from the primary data, which is shipping, payment, tax settings (system configuration), and data (catalog, orders, CMS content, transactional emails, media files, admin user accounts).
 This data is very sensitive, and the wrong migration can lead to grave issues like customer data losses, incorrect work of admin area, etc.

 Moreover, we’ve done some work on cleaning up the Magento 1 database to avoid possible performance issues after the shift (i.e. slow add to cart and login operations, etc).
 Our client’s store had a 12 GB database with approximately 5000 products.